-As noted above, the United States Constitution provides that the Congress shall have the power to regulate commerce with foreign nations and among the various states.
-This power has been cited as the constitutional basis for a significant portion of the laws passed by the Congress over the last fifty years, and it currently represents one of the broadest bases for the exercise of congressional powers.
+As noted above, the U.S. Constitution provides that Congress shall have the power to regulate commerce with foreign nations and among the various states.
+This power has been cited as the constitutional basis for a significant portion of the laws passed by Congress over the last 50 years, and it currently represents one of the broadest bases for the exercise of congressional powers.
 In United States v.
-Lopez, however, the Supreme Court brought into question the extent to which the Congress can rely on the Commerce Clause as a basis for federal jurisdiction.
+Lopez, however, the Supreme Court brought into question the extent to which Congress can rely on the Commerce Clause as a basis for federal jurisdiction.